Indian PM moves to cool panic as thousands flee cities

 | NEW DELHI

-Railway authorities have laid on extra trains from Bangalore and other cities for the two-day journey back to Assam, a north-eastern state famous for its tea plantations and oilfields.
-Some media reports said that by Friday as many as 15,000 had left cities in the south and west.
+Railway authorities have laid on extra trains from Bangalore and other cities this week for the two-day journey back to Assam in the northeast.
+Some media reports said that by Friday as many as 15,000 people had left cities in the south and west, including Mumbai and Pune.

-The mass flight by students and workers back to their homes in a far-flung corner of the country was triggered by widespread rumours that Muslims, a large minority in the predominantly Hindu country, were seeking revenge for the Assam violence.

 "What is at stake is the unity of our country.
-What is at stake is communal harmony," Singh told parliament.
+What is at stake is communal harmony," Prime Minister Manmohan Singh told parliament.

 "I assure you ... that we will do our utmost to ensure that our friends and our children and our citizens from the northeast feel secure in any and every part of our country."

-Muslims across India have been alarmed by clashes in recent weeks between indigenous people in Assam and Muslim settlers from neighbouring Bangladesh.
-At least 75 people have been killed and more than 400,000 displaced there.
+Muslims across India have been alarmed by clashes in recent weeks between indigenous people in the northeastern state of Assam and Muslim settlers from neighbouring Bangladesh.
+About 75 people have been killed and more than 400,000 displaced.

-India's post-independence history has been scarred by tension between religious and ethnic groups, which has sometimes erupted in blood-letting.
-While local tensions between Hindus and Muslims have often spread across the country, this is the first time that ethnic unrest in the remote northeast has had a domino effect in mainland India.

-Two people were killed and dozens wounded last week when about 10,000 people rioted in Mumbai, the country's financial capital, following a protest by Muslims against the violence in the northeast.
+Two people were killed and dozens were wounded last week when about 10,000 people rioted in the city of Mumbai following a protest by Muslims against the violence in the northeast.

-Talk of Muslim revenge attacks has swirled all week, with threats of brutal attacks being carried on social media and mobile phone text messages.
+Rumours of revenge attacks by Muslims have been swirling, many of which have been carried on social media and mass mobile phone text messages.

-"When we go out at night, then the Muslims threaten us by saying that they will cut us into pieces," said Raju Kumar, as he waited to board a train to his home in Assam at Mumbai railway station.
-"They say that you people are threatening us in Assam and killing us there, we will not spare you here."

 "It is the obligation of all of us, regardless of the party, that we work together to create an atmosphere where this rumour-mongering will come to an end," Singh said.

-Majlis-e-Ittehadul Muslimeen (MIM), a Muslim political party in the southern city of Hyderabad, also assured people from Assam and other north-eastern states they had nothing to fear.

-"People from any part of India are free to live and work in any city in the country.
-They face no threat here," MIM chief and lawmaker Asaduddin Owaisi said after a visit to migrant neighbourhood of the city.

-Analysts say political parties and religious organisations have exploited the tension in the northeast for their ends.
+Analysts have accused political parties and religious organisations of exploiting ethnic tension for their ends.

 The Hindu nationalist opposition Bharatiya Janata Party (BJP), which has in the past been accused of fomenting Hindu-Muslim violence, blames the Assam riots on uncontrolled immigration into the state from Muslim-majority Bangladesh.

-It says the Congress party, which leads the coalition government, allows immigration to win votes from new arrivals.
+It says the Congress party, which leads the coalition running the federal government, allows immigration to win votes from new arrivals.

-Muslims represent more than 13 percent of India's predominantly Hindu population of 1.2 billion people.

 Hundreds of thousands of people from the poverty-plagued northeast live in the south and west of the country, studying in colleges or working in industries such as construction, restaurants, hotels and security.
 Media reports said that in Bangalore alone there are about quarter of a million.